muhammadn8449/sep10-freedom-project/README.md

 For my project, I chose the topic of **X**.

 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **X** in order to help me make my website.
+You use HTML to build the structure of a website by adding things like text, images, buttons, and links using special tags like <h1> for headings or <p> for paragraphs.
+CSS is what you use to style that structure, like changing the colors, fonts, and layout to make your website look better and more organized.
+Bootstrap is a tool that helps make your site look nice and work well on phones and computers without writing a lot of code—it gives you ready-to-use styles and layouts.
+A-Frame lets you add 3D objects and even virtual reality scenes to your website using simple HTML-like code, so you can create things like 3D shapes or environments.
+GitHub is where you store all your website files online and even publish your site for free using something called GitHub Pages, which gives you a live link you can share with anyone.
 ## Links

 [Product]()